muhammadawaisshaikh/community-events-angular/README.md

-# 📅 Chatify - Opensource Event Management App built with Angular on Frontent 🔥
+# 📅 ComEve - Opensource Event Management App built with Angular on Frontent 🔥

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.1.